-In June 2020, the Company entered into a definitive agreement (the "Acquisition Agreement") to sell its United Greeneries' licensed cannabis cultivation and processing businesses (the "Transaction") located in Duncan, British Columbia to Costa Canna Production Limited Liability Partnership ("Costa LLP") and 626875 B.C.
+On June 26, 2020, the Company entered into a definitive agreement (the "Acquisition Agreement") to sell its United Greeneries' licensed cannabis cultivation and processing businesses (the "Duncan Transaction") located in Duncan, British Columbia to Costa Canna Production Limited Liability Partnership ("Costa LLP") and 626875 B.C.
 Ltd. (together with Costa LLP, the "Purchasers") for total cash consideration of \$8,200.
-Upon closing of the Transaction, the Company will also effect a licence agreement with the Purchasers, which will provide Costa LLP, through its licensed subsidiary, with the right to use certain licensed intellectual property of the Company to produce and distribute Cannabis 2.0 products in Canada in exchange for a royalty to be paid to the Company and, in turn, provide the Company with distribution for Cannabis 2.0 products in Canada.
-The Transaction is subject to a number of conditions, including the receipt of certain regulatory clearances and consents and the satisfaction or waiver of all conditions of closing under the Acquisition Agreement.
-The Transaction is anticipated to close on or around July 30, 2020.
+The Transaction was subsequently closed on August 26, 20202.
+Upon closing of the Transaction, the Company effected a licence agreement with the Purchasers, which provides Costa LLP, through its licensed subsidiary, with the right to use certain licensed intellectual property of the Company to produce and distribute Cannabis 2.0 products in Canada in exchange for a royalty to be paid to the Company and, in turn, provide the Company with distribution for Cannabis 2.0 products in Canada.

-Greenbelt Ltd. ("Greenbelt") owns a 152,000 square foot greenhouse facility (the "Greenbelt Facility").
-The Company's 50.1% interest in Greenbelt has been identified as a non-core asset and, as such, the Company currently intends to divest its interest in Greenbelt.
+Greenbelt Greenhouse Ltd. ("Greenbelt") owns a 152,000 square foot greenhouse facility (the "Greenbelt Facility").
+The Company's 50.1% interest in Greenbelt has been identified as a non-core asset.
+Subsequent to year end, the Company completed the sale of its interest in Greenbelt on October 15, 2020.